KCDQ

 KCDQ (95.3 FM) is a radio station broadcasting an adult contemporary format.
 It is licensed to Douglas, Arizona, United States.
 The station is currently owned by Cochise Broadcasting, LLC (a Wyoming LLC).

 History

-The station went on the air as KEAL on 1996-01-29. on 2002-06-05, the station changed its call sign to the current KCDQ.
+The station, originally KKRK, went on the air as KEAL on 1996-01-29. on 2002-06-05, the station changed its call sign to the current KCDQ.